 Since vehicles are strictly prohibited within Penglipuran.
-The parking lot available away outside the village.
+The parking lot is available away outside the village.
 There are public toilets near this parking lot.
 Other facilities include food vendors and souvenir shops.
-Staying the night at one of the houses will cost visitors from around IDR 500,000/night.
+Staying a night at one of the houses will cost visitors around Rp500.000/night.

 How To Get To Penglipuran Village

 Penglipuran village is an hour’s drive from central Ubud.
 Unfortunately, there isn’t any public bus or transportation to get to the village.
 The option is limited to self-drive either renting cars or scooters.
 On one hand, the cost is much cheaper.
 A small car with 4 passenger capacity costs around Rp250.000 to Rp300.000 for day rent.

 Obviously renting a scooter is the cheapest option.
 The rent starts from Rp50.000 to Rp125.000 for a day.
 It depends on the bike type.
 Visitors departing from Ubud will be passing the iconic tourist spot, the Tegalalang rice terrace.
 The route is Ubud–Tegalalang–Tirta Empul-Bangli–Penglipuran village.

 The traditional village location is in Jl.
 Penglipuran, Kubu, Bangli regency, Bali 80661.